Castleford Tigers: Supporters

 Castleford have an average gate close to 8,000 per home game throughout the Super League era.
 In 2018 the club are currently averaging close to 10,000.
-The majority of Castleford's matchday support comes from primarily Castleford and the nearby towns of Normanton, Kippax, Knottingley, Pontefract, Rothwell, Garforth, York, Selby, Sherburn-in-Elmet and Cross Gates.
+The majority of Castleford's matchday support comes from primarily Castleford and the nearby towns of Normanton, Kippax, Knottingley, Rothwell, Garforth, Selby, Sherburn-in-Elmet and Cross Gates.

 While the club spent the 2005 & 2007 rugby league season in the Co-Operative Championship due to relegation the club still had an average attendance of 5,000+ and broke most records in the Co-Operative Championship for attendance most notably against Hull Kingston Rovers in the Northern Rail Cup Final which was spectated by a crowd of 9,400 and the Co-Operative Championship record attendance of 20,814 in the 2007 grand final against Widnes.

 Castleford's fanbase includes a host of celebrity supporters, including England international cricketers Chris Silverwood and Tim Bresnan, Coronation Street actor Alan Halsall, former Coronation Street actress Lucy-Jo Hudson and Notts County and former England footballer Alan Smith.

+Women's team

+The Castleford Tigers Women's team was established in 2016.
+They took part in the inaugural season of the Women's Super League in 2017 and won the League Leaders' Shield in 2019.
+Castleford reached the final of the Women's Challenge Cup in 2018 and 2019 but lost to Leeds on both occasions.